Samyak2091/Python-EDA-Project1/README.md

 - The most common category purchased with a promo code is "Clothing."
 - "Footwear" has the highest average rating (3.79).
 - The most shopped season is "Spring."
-- Top 5 colours mostly preferred by women's :- Yellow, Olive, Pink, Magenta, green
+- Top 5 colors mostly preferred by women's:- Yellow, Olive, Pink, Magenta, green
-- This are Top 5 locations by purchased Amount(USD):- Montana - 5784, Illinois - 5617, California - 5605, Idaho - 5587, Nevada - 5514
+- This is Top 5 locations by purchased Amount(USD):- Montana - 5784, Illinois - 5617, California - 5605, Idaho - 5587, Nevada - 5514